 Welfare and History Manager

 A graduate of Edinburgh University, Fiona returned to Edinburgh in December 2000 (via Glasgow, Inverness and Jedburgh) and has worked mainly in the financial and voluntary sectors as a PA/Secretary and Administrator.
 In 2014 she became a Certified Member of the Institute of Fundraising and is a self-confessed computer nerd.
 She loves organising events and meeting new people.

 Tasha is an English Literature and History graduate who, perhaps unusually, joins QNIS from a commercial property investments background.
 With previous experience in client communications, external marketing and product rebrand campaigns Tasha will be providing maternity cover for Karrie Gillett as Manager of Media and External Relations.
-Tasha is thrilled to have the opportunity to promote the brilliant work of QNIS and to share the impact they have in community nursing.
-As a lover of a good story Tasha is incredibly keen to connect with the Queen’s Nurses so she can share their wisdom and diligence with a wider audience and has ambitions to raise the profile of QNIS and community nursing in general.
+Tasha is thrilled to have the opportunity to promote the brilliant work of QNIS and to share the organisation’s achievements in community nursing.
+A lover of a good story, Tasha is also keen to connect with the Queen’s Nurses so she can share their journey with a wider audience.

 Media and External Relations Manager